sethubolt7/sethubolt7/README.md

 ---

-This design provides a clean, minimalistic, and professional GitHub profile.
-It focuses on your tech stack, LeetCode profile, and current projects with proper alignment, structure, and easy navigation.
-It should make a great impression!
-Let me know if this is closer to what you're looking for or if you'd like any tweaks.
+This version is sleek, professional, and straight to the point.
+It has a clean tech stack, concise project highlights, and clearly presented DSA achievements.
+The layout is modern, and the profile is aligned with the kind of GitHub profile that professionals, including Google engineers, have.
+Let me know if this feels closer to what you're envisioning, or if you'd like further improvements!